-1–2 cups cooked chicken, chopped or shredded (leftovers work great here)
+1–2 cups cooked chicken, chopped or shredded (leftovers or a rotisserie chicken work great here)

 3 cups (750 ml) chicken stock

 2–3 slices fresh ginger